Parliament's draft report gives institutional weight to Nhlanhla Mkhwanazi's warning

 Buried in the conclusion is a finding that may become the defining outcome of the entire inquiry.

-The report states that “a credible evidentiary basis exists for the inference that the disbandment was influenced by the success of investigations into criminal syndicates rather than the operational reasons advanced afterwards”.
+The report states that “a credible evidentiary basis exists for the inference that the disbandment [of the Political Killings Task Team] was influenced by the success of investigations into criminal syndicates rather than the operational reasons advanced afterwards”.

 That sentence carries enormous weight.